StarFire1701/Ignorant-Sonu/README.md

-#First.
+# First.
--This is under Intel AI
+- This is under Intel AI